datajoint/datajoint-docs/src/index.md

      ---

-     https://works.datajoint.com:  A cloud platform for automated analysis workflows.
+     [:octicons-arrow-right-24: Try it out](https://works.datajoint.com):  A cloud platform for automated analysis workflows.
 It relies on DataJoint Core and DataJoint Elements.

 </div>